JohnLCaron/egk-webapps/README.md

 The election administrator runs the **keyceremony** program, which orchestrates the _Key Ceremony_ where the secret keys and the _joint election keys_ are generated.

-Each trustee runs a seperate
-**keyceremonytrustee** _process_ that starts up first and then waits for the keyceremony to send it requests.
+Each trustee runs a **keyceremonytrustee** _process_ that starts up first and then waits for the keyceremony to send it requests.
 When the Key Ceremony is done, each keyceremonytrustee writes its own secret key to wherever the human trustee has configured.
 This secret key is then used later, when the trustees come together to decrypt the election record.